- What is Orientation?

 Freshmen Orientation: Includes continental breakfast, lunch and snacks throughout the day.

 Transfer Orientation: Includes lunch or dinner, depending on which session you choose to attend.

 Family Orientation: Includes breakfast, lunch and snacks throughout the day.
 Each family member will need to pay $25 per family member.
+There is no discount for children under the age of 5.
 Please provide this payment with registration or at check-in.
-Acceptable payments are cash and check.
-We can also charge the guest fee to your students account as well.
+Acceptable payments are cash, check & credit card.
 There is an ATM Machine located in the Marshall Student Center in the middle of campus for your convenience.

 While parents do not have to attend Summer Orientation, we encourage parents/guardians to participate in the orientation process.
 We do offer specific programs and activities for parents where they will have an opportunity to meet other parents, join a parent network group, and learn about the different opportunities and areas of assistance on campus for your student.